rdiankov/openrave/docs/source/devel/documentation_system.rst

 .. image:: ../../images/openrave_documentation.png
   :width: 640

 Describes the OpenRAVE documentation system and all necessary function calls for generating and maintaining the documents.
-This is mean for developers.
+Meant for developers.

+Because documentation is uploaded to `http://www.openrave.org/docs`_, its HTML/CSS is managed by :ref:`openrave.org` system.

 Installation
 ------------